eldoy/weblang/README.md

 var code = '@db: user/create'
 ```

-the run the code like this, while also adding the extension:
+then run the code like this, while also adding the extension:
 ```js
 const state = await weblang(code, {
   ext: { db }